 The train on Diana’s gown was a famous 25 feet in length – the longest in royal history.
-London designers David and Elizabeth Emanuel designed the train with the wedding venue in mind: St. Paul’s Cathedral, a church much larger than Westminster Abbey, where William and Kate will tie the knot.
+London designers David and Elizabeth Emanuel designed the train with the wedding venue in mind.
+St. Paul’s Cathedral, where Charles and Diana married, was a church much larger than Westminster Abbey, where William and Kate tied the knot.

 Few who watched the wedding will forget the spectacle of Diana emerging at St. Paul’s from her carriage, looking like a butterfly emerging from its chrysalis.

 The Emanuels created an extra, “backup” wedding dress identical to the one Diana actually wore.
 Diana never tried the extra dress on, and its details were never completed.
 It was sewn in case of an emergency situation on the wedding day.
 The British royals are always prepared, of course.

 The Emanuels wanted to create Diana’s wedding dress from British silk, but the entire colony of silkworms could not meet the demand.
 They ended up importing a 40 meter roll of silk needed to create the fairy tale gown, which they glammed up with 10,000 sequins and poufed out with 100 meters of net for an underskirt.